jfbus/sqlbind/README.md

     err = sqlbind.Scan(rows, &e)
 }
 ```
-QueryRow does not expose the column names, Query+ScanRow can be used instead.
+QueryRow does not expose column names, Query+ScanRow can be used instead.
 ```
 rows, err := db.Query("SELECT * FROM example")
 err := sqlbind.ScanRow(rows, &e) // closes